Illustration by Jennifer Tapias Derch

 - How much should I budget for annual support and maintenance costs?

 - How much should I budget for staff training costs?

-It’s also worth asking whether the WMS vendor has case studies of how other companies of a similar size/industry successfully used the software.
+It’s also worth asking if the WMS vendor has case studies of how other companies of a similar size/industry successfully used the software.
 Look for data such as:

 - Time saved per hour